postalsys/mailauth/man/man.md

 }
 ```

-Longer TXT strings can be split into multiple strings.
-Unlike in real DNS there is no length limit, so you can put the entire public key into a single string.
+You can split longer TXT strings into multiple strings.
+There is no length limit, unlike in actual DNS so you can put the entire public key into a single string.

 ## BUGS